Erik Qualman: Biography

 Qualman is from Rochester Hills, Michigan, and received a BA in marketing from Michigan State University.
-Qualman gave the commencement address at Michigan State University on May 6, 2023.

 He also holds an MBA from the University of Texas' McCombs School of Business.
-Qualman delivered the commencement address to the McCombs graduating class of 2011.
-Lake Superior State University awarded Qualman an honorary doctorate for his work and accomplishments in the field of digital leadership.

 Career

-Prior to his writing and speaking career, Qualman worked in online marketing and eBusiness functions at Cadillac & Pontiac (1994 to 1997), AT&T (1998 to 2000), Yahoo (2000 to 2003), EarthLink (2003 to 2005), and Travelzoo (2005 to 2008).
-Qualman has also taught courses at the Hult International Business School in Cambridge, Massachusetts.
+Prior to his writing and speaking career, Qualman worked in online marketing and eBusiness functions at Cadillac & Pontiac (1994–1997), AT&T (1998–2000), Yahoo (2000–2003), EarthLink (2003–2005), and Travelzoo (2005–2008).
+He has also taught courses at the Hult International Business School in Cambridge, Massachusetts.

 Qualman was a featured speaker at BookExpo America 2009, presenting to those in attendance on how social media is transforming the way people live and do business.
-Qualman delivered the keynote address at IBM's 2013 Business Connect in Milan, Italy.
-Qualman also was the keynote speaker at Europe's Fiber To The Home (FTTH) Council Meeting in Lisbon.
+He delivered the keynote address at IBM's 2013 Business Connect in Milan, Italy.
+He was the keynote speaker at Europe's Fiber To The Home (FTTH) Council Meeting in Lisbon.
 In 2021, Qualman became the first male speaker to address the audience at the Indy Women in Tech Summit.

 Qualman has been written about in Mashable, BusinessWeek, The New York Times, Forbes, and The Huffington Post.
 He has also been interviewed on radio and television, where he discussed his view on digital trends.